folio-org/folio-analytics/cookbook/count_item_loans_renewals.md

 Since some items may never have been loaned at all, those items would not be included in `folio_circulation.loan__t` and therefore would be missing from the previous result.
-We can get a list of all of the items (from `folio_inventory.item__t`) and join the items to the results from our previous query as a CTE `loan_count`.
+To solve this problem, we can get a list of all of the items (from `folio_inventory.item__t`) and join the items to the results from our previous query as a CTE `loan_count`.
 (We have left the date range out of the CTE to make the query more general.)

 Note that the coalesce() function is used here to set 0 as a default count for items that have no loan data.